NCAS-CMS/cfdm/docs/source/introduction.rst

 * read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.

+Note that cfdm enables the creation of CF field constructs, but it's :ref:`up to the user to use them in a CF-compliant way
+<CF-conventions>`.